JiscMonitor/monitor-uk/docs/system/DATA_MODELS.md

 ## Manifestation: Request Register - Delete

 The data that is stored in the request register on submission of a delete.
-In the case of a delete where the public id is provided via the URL space, this is recorded as the public_id.
+In the case of a delete where the public id is provided via the URL space, this is recorded as the **admin.public_id**.
 Otherwise, the record will only need to contain the article identifiers from which to delete.

 ```json